Hi there! If you’re here, you’re probably looking for a bit more information about me and what I can do.

 Part of any modern company’s training plan is probably going to include video.
 The way people learn today has been transformed by content providers like YouTube and Vimeo, providing learning opportunities at all times and lengths.
 I have an extensive background in video production - I was editing my first three-act dramatic projects at age 12 on my family’s VHS-C video camera.
 Since then, I’ve had projects entered into film festivals (my short, “Bad Luck, Guns, and Diamonds", showed at the East Bay Film Festival in 2001), I’ve won a Telly Award for “Work, Harder”, a TV pilot which I wrote and starred in (2007), and I ran a moderately successful YouTube channel based around awful movies up until 2013.
 I’ve starred in and produced several pieces of video content for Best Buy, some of which you can see below!

 In any production, the words on the page are the foundation from the project’s inception.
 They’re a common ground that everyone works from, the building blocks that provide direction for an entire project.
 I wrote my first full length screenplay (“Shadows of Chicago”) in 2003.
 The first screenplay I actively shopped, “The Gumshoe” (2012) landed in the hands of Josh Hutcherson at one point.
-Most recently, my screenplay for “Cheap Heat”, (a dark comedy based on the world of Indy Wrestling) scored a 6 on The Blacklist, and I’m working on a pilot episode for a TV series called “Devil’s Island”.
+Most recently, my screenplay for “Cheap Heat”, (a dark comedy based on the world of Indy Wrestling) scored a 6 on The Blacklist and I’m also working on a pilot episode for a TV series called “Devil’s Island”.
 I have used both Final Draft and Celtx extensively.
+In addition,

 Below are a few examples from those most recent screenplays.